Leyou14/WeatherApp/README.md

 # HI :wave: This is one of my first projects, WeatherApp!
-Created using HTML, CSS &amp; API
+Created using HTML, CSS, JavaScript &amp; API